psadi/bbcli/README.md

 ## 🚨 No Support Notice 🚨

 **Notice:** This repository is no longer actively maintained.
-I recommend considering migration to Bitbucket Cloud for enhanced features and support.
-You can learn more about the benefits of Bitbucket Cloud migration [here](https://bitbucket.org/blog/cloud-migration-benefits).
+Atlassian has announced that support for Bitbucket Server, would end on Feb.
+15, 2024.
+You can learn more about this [here](https://bitbucket.org/blog/cloud-migration-benefits).

 **If you have any questions or need assistance with migration, feel free to reach out.**